 Individual Retirement Accounts (IRAs)

 An IRA is a tax-deferred savings plan available to anyone who is employed or who receives alimony.
 IRA contributions are saved in a special account at a financial institution, which serves as the custodian or trustee.
 Most people are eligible to deduct their total IRA contributions from their income taxes.
 With an ordinary (traditional) IRA all or some of the contributions and all of the earnings grow tax-free until withdrawal.
 Those who earn too much to make deductible contributions can protect earnings from taxation by opening a Roth IRA (or if income is even higher by opening a nondeductible IRA).
-With a Roth IRA, contributions are not deductible, but earnings are tax free if certain conditions are met.
+With a Roth IRA, contributions are not deductible, but earnings are tax-free if certain conditions are met.
 With a nondeductible IRA, contributions are not deductible but the earnings grow tax-free until withdrawal (similar in part to that of an annuity).

-Please note: deadline for contributions is April 15th following the tax year.
+Please note: the deadline for contributions is April 15th following the tax year end.
 There is no extension for the contribution! (same rule applies to Roth IRA’s – and for SEP’s – see tab: “Simplified Employee Pension Plan”) this includes extension date of October 15).
 Ideally, one should contribute to an IRA as early in the tax year as possible.
 This allows the account to earn the greatest return by getting an early start.
 However, you can make contributions throughout the year and as mentioned, even up until April 15th of the following year.
 (Be careful, if you’ve delayed making a contribution for the prior year by waiting until after year end, you may need to submit a written statement to the custodian of your IRA indicating that the contribution is for the preceding year, otherwise the contribution will be applied to the year during which it is made).

-If you are covered by an employer-sponsored plan, you may still contribute maximum amounts mentioned above, which allows your contributions to grow tax-free (again, similar to an annuity) until withdrawn.
+If you are covered by an employer-sponsored plan, you may still contribute the maximum amounts mentioned above, which allows your contributions to grow tax-free (again, similar to an annuity) until withdrawn.
 All contributions are fully taxed when withdrawn – earnings and any untaxed contributions are taxed as ordinary income at your highest “marginal” tax rate when you take withdrawals upon retirement (or earlier generally with penalties).
 You may begin these retirement distributions when you are age 59½ during the tax year.
-You must, by law, start to take withdrawals no later than the year after you turn age 70½ (based on your life expectancy factor).
+You must, by law, start to take regular IRA withdrawals no later than the year after you turn age 70½ (based on your life expectancy factor).

 If you withdraw money from an IRA before retirement age, you will probably pay taxes plus a 10% penalty.
 You can avoid this penalty in certain situations.
-There are exceptions to the 10% penalty as follows: death of the IRA owner, disability, periodic payments, certain medical expenses, qualified higher education expenses and a qualified first-time home purchase.
+There are exceptions to the 10% penalty as follows: Death of the IRA owner, disability, periodic payments, certain medical expenses, qualified higher education expenses, and a qualified first-time home purchase.